nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The DeleteModule functionality allows users to remove a module from the ModuleList.
 It is facilitated by DeleteModuleCommand class which is an extension of the Command class.
-Below are the steps to recreate it
+Given below is an example usage scenario and how the delete mechanism behaves at each step.

 Step 1: Define the Constructor :
+When user executes the command `delmod cs2113` the Parser class calls the `DeleteModuleCommand()` method of the DeleteModuleCommand class.
-The constructor of the DeleteModuleCommand class takes in a moduleCode as a parameter.
-This moduleCode is used to find the module that needs to be deleted from the ModuleList.
+The constructor of the DeleteModuleCommand class takes in a moduleCode `cs2113` as a parameter.
+This moduleCode is used to find `cs2113`  from the ModuleList.

 Step 2: Define the setUpLogger() method :
 The setUpLogger() method sets up the logger for the DeleteModuleCommand class.
 It creates a ConsoleHandler and a